 This can take a few forms.
 For instance, local admin passwords have been flagged as a particular risk by cybersecurity analysts.

-In some implementations of Windows 10, when the OS is installed across multiple systems, technicians accidentally grant local admin privileges with the same password.
+In some implementations of Windows 10, when technicians install the OS across multiple systems, they grant local admin privileges with the same password.

-With this password, attackers can gain control of every asset that is connected to a local computer on the network, whether they guess, force, or steal the password – and that’s definitely going to put your servers at risk.
+With this password, attackers can gain control of every connected asset to a local computer on the network, whether they guess, force, or steal the password – and that’s definitely going to put your servers at risk.

 If you need to, use password managers to ensure that anyone with access to the server always uses strong passwords.
 And put that protocol down in writing to make sure everyone understands that passwords matter.

 On any network with more than a handful of users, permissions will become a vital consideration.
 However, it’s all-too-common to find networks that take the easy route, granting extensive access privileges to all users.